-As your Realtors, we will make recommendations about everything from staging and pricing to negotiating the sale of your home.
-We'll provide a robust marketing plan for your property, and we'll include neighborhood details, local information, property photographs and so much more.
+As your Realtor, I will make recommendations about everything from staging and pricing to negotiating the sale of your home.
+I'll provide a robust marketing plan for your property, and I'll include neighborhood details, local information, property photographs and so much more.

-When you partner with us, you'll get honest and expert advice throughout the process of selling your home.
+When you partner with me, you'll get honest and expert advice throughout the process of selling your home.